apache/activemq-artemis/docs/user-manual/en/using-server.md

              The name of the broker (Default: same as host)

          --nio
-             sets the journal as nio.
+             Sets the journal as nio.

          --no-amqp-acceptor
              Disable the AMQP specific acceptor.